umr4nlp/umr-guidelines/guidelines.md

  Reports suggest that the group of nine were having a **picnic** on Friday when they were abducted in the Saada province of Yemen.
 A spokesman for the Yemeni Embassy said "The foreigners **ventured** outside the city of Saada without the required police escorts due to the heightened security situation in the area.

- - Alternative reference

-	The Three Gorges project on the Yangtze River has recently **introduced** the first foreign capital.
-The loan, a sum of 12.5 million US dollars, is an export credit **provided** to the Three Gorges project by the Canadian government, which will be used mainly for the management system of the Three Gorges project.

  - Event identity